Personal injury compensation payments

 Pre-existing injuries

-- medical proof of all of your injuries
+• medical proof of your injuries

 Definition of permanently and totally incapacitated